 - sheltered from wind and waves

 - walking distance to shopping

 - not necessary to open the bascule bridge

 - an already significantly modified environment so the impact will be minor

 - a visual extension to the popular Loop Walk of Whangarei

 - a positive impression on a gateway road into the Whangarei City centre

 - offering increased public access to the waterfront.

-The ecology, archaeology, hydrology, traffic, topography, feasibility, engineering and landscaping reports are complete.
-Resource consent has been lodged.
+Resource consent has been given which involved ecology, archaeology, hydrology, traffic, topography, feasibility, engineering and landscaping reporting.
 An extensive dredging program will be required.
 The dredged material would be placed into the current site at Kissing Point.
-Imported hard fill will be used for a land reclamation and 3 piers of floating berths will be built out over the water providing berths for 115 to 130 boats.
-All going well, it is planned that the first boats will be able to berth in the summer of 2019/2020.
+Hard fill will be used for a land reclamation and 3 piers of floating berths will be built out over the water providing berths for 115 to 130 boats.
+All going well, it is planned that the first boats will be able to berth in the summer of 2022.